Four small chicken breasts

 Sea salt flakes, ground pepper, olive oil

 While the tomatoes are roasting, start a pot for your orzo and bring it to a boil; salt the water if you wish.
 Orzo usually takes 10 minutes, so try to plot for it to be done when the chicken and tomatoes come out.
-While you’re waiting, finely chop some parsley for the orzo, drain a few spoonfuls of capers, and have some lemon wedges ready— I take out any pips that I can see.
+While you’re waiting, finely chop some parsley for the orzo, and have some lemon wedges ready— I take out any pips that I can see.
 Set your bowls on the stove to let them warm up a bit.

 Update February 2016: I made this with quinoa instead of orzo and I like it just a much.